kaapana/kaapana/tests/README.md

 ## CI/CD

-Build script is tested by CI:
+Build script is tested by CI accessible only to internal members. https://codebase.helmholtz.cloud/kaapana/kaapana-ci

-https://codebase.helmholtz.cloud/kaapana/kaapana-ci